Kitware/CMake/Help/command/get_property.rst

   Scope is unique and does not accept a name.

 The required ``PROPERTY`` option is immediately followed by the name of the property to get.
-If the property is not set an empty value is returned, although some properties support inheriting from a parent scope if defined to behave that way (see :command:`define_property`).
+If the property is not set, the named ``<variable>`` will be unset in the calling scope upon return, although some properties support inheriting from a parent scope if defined to behave that way (see :command:`define_property`).

 If the ``SET`` option is given, the variable is set to a boolean value indicating whether the property has been set.
 If the ``DEFINED``